 LLNL's scientific review of the permit applications and process found that the permitting process met statutory and regulatory requirements.
 LLNL found, however, that CalGEM could improve its evaluation of the technical models used in the permit approval process.
-As a result, CalGEM now requires all operators to provide an Axial Dimensional Stimulation Area (ADSA) Narrative Report for each oilfield and fracture interval which must be validated by LLNL and conform to the new CalGEM permitting process.
+As a result, CalGEM now requires all operators to provide an Axial Dimensional Stimulation Area Narrative Report for each oilfield and fracture interval which must be validated by LLNL and conform to the new CalGEM permitting process.
 This will improve CalGEM's ability to independently validate applicants' fracture modeling.

-- Extensive engineering and geologic review and well integrity evaluations in order to ensure that WSTs are confined to the intended geologic zone;
+- Extensive engineering and geologic review and well integrity evaluations in order to ensure that WSTs are confined to the intended geologic zone.

-advance notification of projects and can request that their water quality be tested to establish a baseline
+- Neighboring parties must receive advance notification of projects and can request that their water quality be tested to establish a baseline.

 - Seismic monitoring must take place during well stimulation operations.
-If a magnitude 2.7 or larger earthquake occurs nearby, the project must halt while an evaluation is conducted by CalGEM and the California Geological Survey
+If a magnitude 2.7 or larger earthquake occurs nearby, the project must halt while an evaluation is conducted by CalGEM and the California Geological Survey.

-WST permit approvals and resulting hydraulic fracturing activity is at its lowest level since the Legislature enacted Senate Bill 4 in 2014 to expressly permit hydraulic fracturing under the nation's strongest regulatory conditions.
+WST permit approvals and resulting hydraulic fracturing activity is at its lowest level since the Legislature enacted SB 4 in 2014 to expressly permit hydraulic fracturing under the nation's strongest regulatory conditions.